Church on the Rock, Wasilla, Alaska

 ABOUT BAPTISM

-Water: water baptism is an ordinance (signs/observances) through which the believer publicly confesses their faith in Jesus Christ by obedience to this command. - Mat 3:11; Lk 3:16; Jn 1:26; Mat 28:20
+Water: Water baptism is an ordinance (commanded observance) through which the believer publicly confesses their faith in Jesus Christ by obedience to this command.
+The biblical illustration of this event involves full submersion, and is done in the name of the Father, the Son and the Holy Spirit. - Mat 3:11; Lk 3:16; Jn 1:26; Mat 28:20

 ABOUT COMMUNION

-Communion, along with baptism, is one of two ordinances (signs/observances) given directly by Christ.
-(Matt 28:19-20; 1 Cor 11:23-26) When we join together for the “Lord’s Supper” we celebrate the sacrifice of Christ and anticipate the return of Christ.
-We believe that communion is a symbolic act that by faith commemorates real events and embraces the presence of Christ in a unique way.
-Communion is to be taken by the believer and in a “manner worthy” of Christ. - Mat 26:26-28; Mk 14:22-24; Lk 22:19-20; 1 Cor 11:23-25
+Communion, along with baptism, is one of two ordinances (commanded observances) given directly by Christ.
+(Matt 28:19-20; 1 Cor.
+11:23-26) When we join together for the “Lord’s Supper” we celebrate the willing sacrifice of Christ and anticipate His return.
+We believe that communion is a symbolic act that by faith calls to mind real events and embraces the ministry and presence of Christ in a unique way.
+It is intended for the believer and is to be taken in a “manner worthy” of Christ. - Mat 26:26-28; Mk 14:22-24; Lk 22:19-20; 1 Cor 11:23-25

 ABOUT THE BIBLE